Domestic reactions to the January 6 United States Capitol attack: Other domestic reactions

-Against capitol attackers
+Against Capitol attackers

-Former attorney general William Barr, who had resigned days earlier, denounced the violence, calling it "outrageous and despicable", adding that the president's actions were a "betrayal of his office and supporters" and that "orchestrating a mob to pressure Congress is inexcusable."
+Former attorney general William Barr, who had resigned two weeks prior, denounced the violence, calling it "outrageous and despicable", adding that the president's actions were a "betrayal of his office and supporters" and that "orchestrating a mob to pressure Congress is inexcusable".
 Trump's former White House Chief of Staff Mick Mulvaney urged the President to call a stop to the attack, and later resigned from his post as the United States Special Envoy for Northern Ireland.
 Jim Mattis, a former Marine general and Trump's first secretary of defense, and Tom Bossert, Trump's first homeland security adviser, condemned Trump for enabling the attack and destroying trust in the election.
 Terry Gainer, a former chief of the Capitol Police and former Senate sergeant-at arms, described the protests as unprecedented in law enforcement, declaring that "this is a much more hateful crowd incited by the president himself.
 It's definitely something new in our business."

+Former Republican House Speaker John Boehner said that "the invasion of our Capitol by a mob, incited by lies from some entrusted with power".
+He also said that his party was off taking a nap that has become a "nightmare for our nation".

+Former Senate Democratic Leader and U.S. Senator Harry Reid said through a statement, that his first job in Washington was a Capitol police officer and that he could never imagine the turmoil he's seeing in the Capitol.
+He also said that Trump was "stoking unrest with his lies, misinformation and disdain for the institutions of our country."

 Former Ambassador to the U.N.
 Nikki Haley condemned the riot as "wrong and un-American" and, in a closed-door speech to Republican National Committee members the following day, criticized Trump's actions since Election Day.
 On his MSNBC program Morning Joe, host Joe Scarborough, a former Republican congressman, called for the arrest of President Trump, Donald Trump Jr. and Rudy Giuliani for their role in inciting the crowd to storm the Capitol through their election fraud rhetoric.

-Michael Morell, former acting CIA director during the Obama administration, said, "We should be calling what happened [on January 6] domestic terrorism."
+Michael Morell, former acting CIA director during the Obama administration, said, "We should be calling what happened [on January 6] domestic terrorism".
 Similarly, national security expert Bruce Hoffman also determined that the attack on the Capitol constituted "domestic terrorism".
-Former Secretary of State Colin Powell criticized Republicans for supporting Trump's behavior over the election results that led to his incitement of the riots for their own political calculations, saying: "I can no longer call myself a fellow Republican."
+Former Secretary of State Colin Powell criticized Republicans for supporting Trump's behavior over the election results that led to his incitement of the riots for their own political calculations, saying: "I can no longer call myself a fellow Republican".